Your Guide to Arts and Inspiring Places in Ōamaru

 Glamping with sweeping views of the Waitaki Valley, and hosts who know its every nook and cranny including the best summer swimming holes.
 Honeymoon, stay-cation, reunion, whatever the occasion, it’ll be best had here.

 Local Kevin Murdoch restored The Terraces building and filled it with historical relics and an art studio.
 Pop in for a chat with Kevin and the other Ōamaru artist in residence, Al Bell - this is something of an alternative visitors’ centre.

-This epicentre of Steampunk culture is where interactive art comes to life in a way that’s fun, spooky, antique and futuristic all at once.
-Steampunk enthusiasts from far and wide travel to Ōamaru to play the metagalactic pipe organ, check out the doomsday clock and more.
+This epicentre of Steampunk culture comes alive at the Steampunk HQ, where interactive art comes to life in a way that’s fun, antique and futuristic all at once.

 River-T Estate Wines